||How is the juvenile population expected to change?

 - Based on the latest population projections from the U.S. Census Bureau, between 2020 and 2030, the population of persons under age 18 is expected to increase 2%.
 In contrast, the population of persons ages 18 through 24 will increase less than 1%, persons ages 25 to 64 will increase 2%, and the population of those ages 65 and older is expected to increase 30% by 2030.

-- The population of nonwhite youth under age 18 will experience considerable change in the coming years.
-For example, the number of Asian, non-Hispanic youth will increase 17%, while the number of Native Hawaiian/Other Pacific Islanders non-Hispanic youth will decrease 1%, and the number of white, non-Hispanic youth will decrease 4%.
-Youth of Hispanic ethnicity are expected to increase 6% by 2030, and the number of multi-racial youth is expected to grow 25% during this period.
+- The population of youth under age 18 from racial and ethnic minority groups will experience considerable change in the coming years.
+For example, the number of Asian, non-Hispanic youth will increase 17%, while the number of Native Hawaiian/Other Pacific Islanders non-Hispanic youth will decrease 1%, and the number of white, non-Hispanic youth will decrease 4% between 2020 and 2030.
+Youth of Hispanic ethnicity are expected to increase 6% and the number of multi-racial youth is expected to grow 25% during this period.

 Internet citation: OJJDP Statistical Briefing Book